• Skip to primary navigation

 • Tomato puree / tomato paste – not to be confused with tomato sauce /tomato ketchup.
 This is highly concentrated tomatoes, normally sold in tubes or small cans.

-• Paprika – paprika and beef always go so well together.
-You can leave this out if you prefer.
+• Paprika - paprika adds a touch of smokiness.
+You can leave this out if you don't like the taste.

 • Salt and black pepper – to your own taste.